jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 \frac {\partial l_{k}}{\partial W} = X \cdot \frac {\partial J}{\partial l_{k+1}}
 $$

-SInce tanh has both positive and negative outputs, tanh does not have this problem as sigmoid.
+Since tanh has both positive and negative outputs, tanh does not have this problem as sigmoid.

 Numpy provides all API to implement these functions.
 ```python